French Press Brewing Guide

 Warm up your empty French Press by rinsing it with very hot water.
 This helps maintain the temperature while brewing for best extraction.

-Warm the French Press
+Warm the French Press | Under Blue French Press Brewing Guide

 Step 2 • Weigh and grind coffee